 How to Become a Teacher in Phoenix

-Unlike most major cities in the US, Phoenix does not have a unified school system; as a result, 30 different school districts serving 325 public schools operate within Phoenix city limits.1 The largest is the Deer Valley Unified School District, which serves the northern region of Phoenix.
+Unlike most major cities in the US, Phoenix does not have a unified school system; as a result, 30 different school districts serving 325 public schools operate within Phoenix city limits.1 The largest is the Deer Valley Unified School District (DVUSD), which serves the northern region of Phoenix.
 Maps of elementary and high school districts are available on the City of Phoenix website.
-Teacher certification requirements in Arizona are specific to the age and subject you wish to teach, but all teachers must complete at least a bachelor’s degree and a teacher training program.
-There are also many private and charter schools throughout the city that often have different hiring requirements.
-Keep reading to find out more about teaching in this vibrant, southwestern city.
+Teacher certification from the Arizona Department of Education (ADE) is required to teach in K-12 public schools in the state.
+Keep reading to find out more about teaching in Phoenix.

 Phoenix Teacher Certification Requirements

-To be eligible for public school teaching jobs in Phoenix, you will need to meet state teaching certification requirements.
-Arizona has a two-tiered system that requires you to complete a bachelor’s degree and a teacher preparation program in order to receive your initial three-year Provisional Certificate.
-After you gain the requisite experience, you will become eligible for a six-year Standard Certificate.
-There are also many requirements specific to the age group and subject(s) you wish to teach.
-See our Arizona certification page for more information.
+To be eligible for public school teaching jobs in Phoenix, you must meet state teaching certification requirements.
+Arizona requires you to complete a bachelor’s degree and a teacher preparation program to receive your Standard Certificate.
+There are also many requirements specific to the age group and subjects you wish to teach.
+See our Arizona teacher certification page for more information.

 Teacher Certification Programs in Phoenix

-The colleges and universities in the Phoenix metro area that are listed below offer teacher certification programs for first-time teachers as well as preparation programs that can lead to additional endorsements.
-See our Arizona schools page for further information on teaching programs in the state.
+The colleges and universities in the Phoenix metro area listed below offer teacher certification programs for first-time teachers as well as preparation programs that can lead to additional endorsements.
+See our Arizona education schools page for further information on teaching programs in the state.

 Phoenix School District Steps for Becoming a Teacher

-To become a teacher in Arizona, you will need to complete a bachelor’s degree and teacher preparation program or complete an alternative teacher certification program if you already have a bachelor’s degree.
-The Arizona Department of Education has a two-tier certification process with an initial three-year certification and a six-year standard certification.
+To become a teacher in Arizona, you need to complete a bachelor’s degree and teacher preparation program or an alternative teacher certification program if you already have a bachelor’s degree.
+The Arizona Department of Education (ADE) has a two-tier certification process with an initial three-year certification and a six-year standard certification.
 See the certification section for more specific information.
 Once you have your initial certification, you can apply for jobs.
-Since Phoenix contains so many different school districts, the steps below describe the application process for Deer Valley Unified School District as an example.
+Since there are so many different school districts in Phoenix, the steps below describe the application process for the DVUSD as an example.
 Be sure to consult the appropriate school board to determine the necessary steps for each school district in Phoenix.

 Step 1: Read individual job posting instructions online.

-Jobs for both public and charter schools in the district are posted online through the Deer Valley Unified School District Careers website.
+Jobs for both public and charter schools in the district are posted online through the DVUSD Job Postings page.
 Search for postings that match your skills and education and follow the instructions provided in the post to apply.
 Note that many positions in this district require you to call ahead before submitting an application.
-If you do not see any relevant postings, you can submit your resume to the Talent Community for future opportunities.

 Step 2: Attend an interview.